Thisara Perera: T20 franchise career

 Perera was purchased by the Chennai Super Kings for US$50,000 in the auction for the 2010 Indian Premier League.
 His price increased for the 2011 Indian Premier League, fetching US$80,000 from the Kochi Tuskers Kerala.
 During the 2016 Indian Premier League auction he was sold to new franchise Rising Pune Supergiants for INR 1 crore in the second round.

 On 3 June 2018, he was selected to play for the Montreal Tigers in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 In September 2018, he was named in Paktia's squad in the first edition of the Afghanistan Premier League tournament.
 The following month, he was named in the squad for the Comilla Victorians team, following the draft for the 2018–19 Bangladesh Premier League.

 In June 2019, he was selected to play for the Montreal Tigers franchise team in the 2019 Global T20 Canada tournament.
 In November 2019, he was selected to play for the Dhaka Platoon in the 2019–20 Bangladesh Premier League.
 In October 2020, he was drafted by the Jaffna Stallions for the inaugural edition of the Lanka Premier League.
 In April 2021, he was signed by Karachi Kings to play in the rescheduled matches in the 2021 Pakistan Super League.
 In November 2021, he was selected to play for the Jaffna Kings following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Jaffna Kings for the third edition of the Lanka Premier League.

+In September 2022, he was signed by the Gujarat Giants for the 1st edition of the Legends League Cricket.
+In October 2023, he was drafted for Manipal Tigers.